scaleapi/javascript/README.md

     ```

   <a name="comments--singleline"></a><a name="17.2"></a>
   - [18.2](#comments--singleline) Use `//` for single line comments.
-Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment unless it’s on the first line of a block.

     ```javascript
-    // bad
-    const active = true;  // is current tab

-    // good
-    // is current tab
-    const active = true;

     // bad
     function getType() {
       console.log('fetching type...');